yandexmobile/metrica-sample-dotnet/README.md

 This is a sample application that demonstrates basic usage of Yandex AppMetrica.

 ## Documentation
-Documentation could be found at [AppMetrica official site] [DOCUMENTATION]
+Documentation could be found at [AppMetrica homepage] [DOCUMENTATION]

 ## Quick start